 The ACRL 2015 conference will feature more than 300 carefully curated conference programs to help you stay at the forefront of the profession.
-Submit your proposal by November 3, 2014.
+Register by February 13 and save $70 or more!

 Assessment in Action: Academic Libraries and Student Success

 April 2014 - June 2015 - blended in person/online

 73 teams from all types of higher education institutions are participating in the second year of this 14-month long program.
 Librarians will each lead a campus team in developing and implementing an action learning project which examines the impact of the library on student success and contributes to assessment activities on campus.
 The online application to participate in the third year of AiA (2015-2016) will be available in mid-January and due in early March 2015.
 An online open forum will take place in early February for those considering applying.
 Read more about how prospective applicants should prepare to apply for the third year of the program.